Togarashi Spiced Tuna

 1 cup peanut or canola oil

-Heat the canola oil in a frying pan over high heat until it starts to lightly smoke, but do not overheat
+Heat canola oil in a frying pan over high heat until it starts to lightly smoke, but do not overheat.

-Season the tuna with sea salt on all sides.
+Season tuna with sea salt on all sides.

-Sear each side for about 30 seconds for rate to medium-rare or if you prefer well done, sear about 45 seconds on each side
+Sear each side for about 30 seconds for rare to medium-rare or if you prefer well done, sear about 45 seconds on each side.

-Sprinkle the togarashi spices on all sides of tuna, the more you add, the spicier it will taste
+Sprinkle togarashi spices on all sides of tuna, the more you add, the spicier it will taste.

-Slice the cucumber into thin long strips and place as a bed on the serving plates (tip: use a vegetable peeler for slicing)
+Slice cucumber into thin long strips and place as a bed on serving plates (tip: use a vegetable peeler for slicing).

-Arrange the sliced tuna on top of the salad and cucumbers
+Arrange sliced tuna on top of salad and cucumbers.

-Swirl the sriracha-lime vinaigrette around the plate, Sprinkle the wasabi tobiko
+Swirl sriracha-lime vinaigrette around plate, sprinkle the wasabi tobiko.

 Note: The leftover vinaigrette can be refrigerated for a couple of weeks and used for other salads or over rice noodles.